L.A. considers guaranteed income plan as more Democratic cities offer no-strings cash

 Many of the communities pushing such proposals are coordinating with the group Mayors for a Guaranteed Income.

-“Economic insecurity isn’t a new challenge or a partisan issue,” the group said on its web site.
+“Economic insecurity isn’t a new challenge or a partisan issue,” the group said on its website.
 “Wealth and income inequality, which have long plagued our country, continue to grow.
 Everyone deserves an income floor through a guaranteed income.”

 Philadelphia Mayor Jim Kenney, a Democrat, said the pandemic made it “increasingly clear that the restrictions placed on many [government] resources prevent those who have the greatest need from accessing them.”
 The city provided more than 3,500 qualifying families with a one-time cash payment of $800.